Documentation

 Use the legion_create_oauth_app tool with name and redirect_uris parameters.

-**OAuth App** = An OAuth application registration.
-Creating an app gives you a client_id and client_secret, which you use to integrate Legion's AI API into your product via the SDK or direct API calls.
+OAuth App = An OAuth application registration.
+Creating an app gives you a public client_id for standard PKCE integrations and a one-time client_secret for advanced confidential backend OAuth.
 OAuth apps are for building AI-powered features.

 Railway Log Source = A Railway deployment connection.
 Connecting a log source gives you access to deployment logs for debugging.
 Log sources are for monitoring and log access only — they are not required for API integration.